EIT-Pathogena/client/README.md

 During upload, a mapping CSV is created (e.g. `a5w2e8.mapping.csv`) linking your local sample names with their randomly generated remote names.
 Keep this file safe, as it is useful for downloading and relinking results later.

 A 4GB human genome index is downloaded the first time you run `gpas upload`.
 If for any reason this is interrupted, simply run the upload command again.
 Upload will not proceed until the index has been downloaded and passed an integrity check.
+You may optionally download the index ahead of time using the command `gpas download-index`.

 To retain the decontaminated FASTQ files uploaded to GPAS, include the optional `--save` flag.
 To perform decontamination without uploading anything, use the optional `--dry-run` flag.